Parenting Agreements and Plans

 We’re Here to Help

-At Assent Group, we offer a child-focused, respectful, and solution-oriented mediation process.
-We support parents to communicate better, reduce conflict, and build parenting arrangements that support the long-term wellbeing of their children.
+At Assent Group, we offer a child-focused, respectful, and solution-oriented parenting mediation process.
+We support parents to communicate better, reduce conflict, and build parenting agreements and plans that support the long-term wellbeing of their children.

-Contact us today to find out how we can support your family.
+Contact us today to find out how we can support your family through professional co parenting mediation, parenting plan mediation, and guidance from an accredited family dispute resolution practitioner.